 Even with all of these negatives, it could save you a few hundred bucks a month by not joining a gym, so I don’t blame you – just be smart about it.

-One of my favourite “first time” Crossfit workouts is a benchmark workout named Cindy.
+One of my favorite “first time” Crossfit workouts is a benchmark workout named Cindy.
 It’s a simple bodyweight circuit and can be done practically anywhere – the only equipment you need is a pull-up bar.
-It’s a favourite for travelling, and shorter versions of it (3 rounds) is often used as a warm-up.
+It’s a favorite for traveling, and shorter versions of it (3 rounds) is often used as a warm-up.

 What this means is that you put 20 minutes on the clock and then, you do as many rounds as possible (AMRAP) of 5 pull-ups, 10 push-ups, and 15 squats before the time runs out.
 There is no rest in between rounds – so as soon as you finish your 15 squats you start on the pull-ups again.